Slyfield Green and Woodlands Road

 Traffic management

-• Temporary signs and barriers will be used to manage traffic and keep pedestrians safe.
+• Temporary signs and barriers will be in place

 General Arrangement Drawing One General Arrangement Drawing Two